 b) Termination: Each party can terminate service with Ceipal with or without cause at any time of service provided however, that

 - (i) Ceipal is required to be notified in writing 30 days in advance by the Customer for notice of termination, and Ceipal will continue to bill the Customer until the last day of the notice period.

 - (ii) Ceipal can terminate this Agreement or Order Form without cause upon written notice of 180 days.
 Either party may terminate this Agreement in the event of a material breach by providing written notice to the non-breaching party, provided that the breaching party does not cure such breach within 30 days of such notice.

 c) Effects of Termination:

-- (ii) Return of CEIPAL Property Upon Termination: Upon termination of this Agreement for any reason, Customer must pay CEIPAL for any unpaid amounts, and destroy or return all property of CEIPAL, including any CEIPAL Confidential Information.
-Upon CEIPAL’s request, Customer will confirm in writing its compliance with this destruction or return requirement.
-CEIPAL does not provide refunds if the subscription is cancelled during the subscription term.
+- (ii) Return of Ceipal Property Upon Termination: Upon termination of this Agreement for any reason, Customer must pay Ceipal for any unpaid amounts, and destroy or return all property of Ceipal, including any Ceipal Confidential Information.
+Upon Ceipal request, Customer will confirm in writing its compliance with this destruction or return requirement.
+Ceipal does not provide refunds if the subscription is cancelled during the subscription term.